developer-friendly/blog/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Are all the internal links placed as inline links?
 - [ ] Are all the external links included as `<sup>` and included in the footnote?
 - [ ] Are all the images coverted to `webp` format?
 (Yes, even at the expense of quality)
+- [ ] Is it closing any of the roadmap issues?